Dear Dr. Civitelli,

 10. Consider doing contract-based, project-based, or temp work.
 Every city has agencies that specialize in this type of placement and it is often easier to find than “permanent” work (there’s no such thing as “permanent” work, but the term is still used to distinguish it from work with a known end date).

 11. Consider whether you have a skill that could bring in income if you quit your current job before you land a new job.
 The criteria for this option is that it has to be something you can do right away without a lot of upfront investment.
-Here are “24 Ways to Make Money While Unemployed,” “64 Ways Location Independent People Make A Living,” and “17 Great Websites To Find Freelance Jobs.”
+Here is one resource: 17 Great Websites To Find Freelance Jobs.

 12. Don’t worry about getting trapped in the next place you land.
 Once you are in a situation that makes you less miserable, it will likely be easier to think clearly, decide what you really want to do, and plan your next career moves.